 Ehrenfest-Afanassjewa thesis award

 The Ehrenfest-Afanassjewa thesis award is annually awarded by the Dutch Physics Council.
 The award recognizes an outstanding PhD thesis in the field of physics, defended at a Dutch university in the previous year.
 The prize is open to nominations in any subfield of physics, and for theoretical as well as experimental work.
-The winner receives € 5,000 and is invited to present his/her research at the national NWO Physics conference in Veldhoven in January 2026.
-The Dutch Physics Council invites nominations for the 2025 Ehrenfest-Afanassjewa thesis award.
-For the 2025 prize the PhD degree must have been awarded in the period 1 September 2024 – 1 September 2025.
-Nominations are to be submitted electronically according to the Rules and instructions.
-The letter by the advisor should explicitly address the four assessment criteria.
-The submission deadline is 1 October 2025.
+The winner receives € 5,000 and is invited to present his/her research at the national NWO Physics conference in Veldhoven in January 2027.
+The Dutch Physics Council invites nominations for the 2026 Ehrenfest-Afanassjewa thesis award.
+For the 2026 prize the PhD degree must have been awarded in the period 1 September 2025 – 1 September 2026.
+Nominations are to be submitted electronically according to the rules and instructions.
+The letter by the advisor should explicitly address the four assessment criteria in seperate pargraphs and can be maximum two pages in length.
+The submission deadline is 1 October 2026.

 - Beatriz Noheda (RUG)